grantbow/fit/README.md

           during import, commments save together as one file instead of one comment per file.
     * ProgramVersion: string
-          Default is ""
-          String appended to the version of the program to identify customization.
-    * DescriptionFileName: string
-          Default is "Description".
-          The name is one of the few imposed limitations.
-          This configuration allows overriding the name used in your system.
+          Default is "".
+Set to 0.6 when run.
+This string is appended to identify local customizations.
     * TagKeyValue: true or false
           Default is false.
           writes tags in tag_key_value format (true)